crguezl/vuejs-fundamentals/README.md

 - [ ] Use Vue Devtools.
 Configure it to work with file://
 - [ ] Add v-on: Start by simulating in the console what we are going to do
 - [ ] Add button to add the new item when clicked
+- [ ] Add v-on:keyup.enter to the input element

 This repository contains the example code for the [Vue.js Fundamentals](https://vueschool.io/courses/vuejs-fundamentals) course.